|Home Sourcing Course About Free Resources Contact|

-He currently leads an eight-person, diversity-dedicated talent sourcing team focused on North America at State Street, one of the world's largest global financial institutions with over $32 trillion in assets under management, headquartered in Boston.
+He currently leads a six-person, diversity-dedicated talent sourcing team focused on North America at State Street, one of the world's largest global financial institutions with over $33 trillion in assets under management or administration, headquartered in Boston.
 Glenn also serves as volunteer head of the Boston Area Talent Sourcing Association which he co-founded in 2014.

 From September 2010 to September 2015, Glenn developed innovative sourcing strategies, methods and tools while for Avanade, a $2 billion IT consulting firm and most-awarded Microsoft Gold partner, jointly owned by Accenture and Microsoft since 2000.
 Though primarily leading and training an online-focused offshore team (China) and a junior calling-focused team (USA) supporting front-end candidate pipelining for North America Recruiting, he also guided some global recruiting training and sourcing initiatives.

 For the two previous years, he served as Vice President of JobMachine / Arbita Consulting & Education Services (ACES) division of Arbita, consulting recruiting teams of corporations and recruiting firms of varied sizes and industries, including delivering workforce development workshops, seminars and webinars on sourcing-related topics to improve candidate pipelining, productivity, tools, systems, and organizational structure.